Machine Learning (In) Security: A Stream of Problems: Discussion: Understanding ML

 \subsection{Security \& Explainable Learning}

-Most research work put a big focus on achieving good detection rates, but not all of them put the same effort on discussing and explaining the results~\cite{arp2014}, which would be essential to allow security incident response teams (CSIRTs) to fill the identified security breaches.
-The scenario is even more complicated when deep learning approaches are considered, as in most cases there is not a clear explanation for the model operation~\cite{10.1145/3366424.3383110}. \todo[inline]{Heitor: I would change the order and remove the specific non-cybersecurity example of object identification.
-See suggestion below (commented out the original version):} A model to detect cybersecurity threats can yield valuable insights besides its predictions since based on the explanation provided by the model, the security around the monitored object can be improved in future versions.
+Most research works put a big focus on achieving good detection rates, but not all of them put the same effort into discussing and explaining the results~\cite{arp2014}, which would be essential to allow security incident response teams (CSIRTs) to fill the identified security breaches.
+The scenario is even more complicated when deep learning approaches are considered, as in most cases there is no clear explanation for the model operation~\cite{10.1145/3366424.3383110}.
+A model to detect cybersecurity threats can yield valuable insights besides its predictions since based on the explanation provided by the model, the security around the monitored object can be improved in future versions.
 As an example, a model able to explain that some threats were identified due to the exploitation of a given vulnerability might trigger patching procedures to fix the associated applications.
-Explainability has different levels of relevance according to the domain; we argue that for several cybersecurity tasks, they are essential to make it possible to apply countermeasures to security threats. \todo[inline]{heitor: add more references to specific works coping with explainable models for ML in general and cybersecurity.}
+Explainability has different levels of relevance according to the domain; we argue that for several cybersecurity tasks, they are essential to make it possible to apply countermeasures to security threats.